vectordotdev/content-old/posts/rise-of-microservices-and-docker.md

 We also know that multiple operations or services are running with each other to ensure the regular functioning of your ecommerce applications.
 Some of these services are account creation, displaying product catalog, building and validating your shopping cart, generating bill, order confirmation, payment mechanism and so on.

-In a monolithic application, all these services run under a single application layer, so the ecommerce software architecture would look like this:
+In a monolithic application, all these services run under a single application layer so that the ecommerce software architecture would look like this:

 ![Monolithic Application](../images/microservices-docker-image-two.png)